Property Damage Claims

 |

 We identify potholes through regular patrols and resident reports to customer service.
 If you see a pothole, please contact us.
 By reporting a pothole to customer service, you are not submitting a claim to the Town.
 We will not be responsible for your property damage due to potholes if we have met the Provincial Minimum Maintenance Standards (MMS).
 The MMS are standards for road maintenance, such as patrolling, salting, clearing snow and pothole repair.
 These standards vary depending on the speed limit and traffic volume of roads.
-On busier roads, we fix potholes within seven days of them being reported.
-On smaller roads, we fix potholes within 14 days of them being reported.
-If you are submitting a property damage claim due to potholes, please do so within 10 days of the incident. |
+In addition, our roads staff conduct regular weekly, bi-weekly and monthly inspections of our roads in accordance with the MMS and repair roads based on priority.
+If you are submitting a property damage claim due to potholes, you must do so within 10 days of the incident. |

 Collisions involving Town vehicles |